 The lender then works with a title company to finalize the title on your new home.
 At the closing, you will sign all closing documents and pay closing costs to finalize your title on the home.
 Your mortgage lender will receive all of these documents when the process is complete.

-Now that you’ve saved up and prepared for a mortgage, when is the best time to house hunt?
+When is the best time to house hunt?

 Did you know there’s a time of year that makes home buying a whole lot easier?
 You may have heard that the autumn months are best for house hunting, but a few other times are idea as well, right down to a specific day of the week.
 Pay attention to the calendar as you’re saving up for the big move.

-Here comes the final step: it’s time to house hunt and make an offer on a house you love.
+Finally, it’s time to house hunt and make an offer on a house you love.

 You’ll need these five house-hunting tips to keep you on track, organized and focused while you’re out exploring all your options.